Ruhiang Hill (Bukit Perahu) and Ship Rocks

 During good weather in early morning, you would see Mt.
 Kinabalu like floating on sea of cloud.
 Someone come very early to catch the sunrise around 6am for the best view.
 If you go late, say after 8:30am, the sea of cloud would disperse and envelope Mt.
 Kinabalu.

 Bukit Perahu is only 300 Metres high.
 The hiking distance to the top is about 800 Metres and normally takes about 35 minutes, depend on your fitness.
-Some section of the trail is a little steep, and you need to watch out for the slippery soil trail especially after rain.
-Anyway, the climb isn’t very challenging.
+Some sections of the trail is a little steep.
+Overall the climb isn’t challenging.

 The Climb